hbctraining/Intro-to-R-with-DGE/lessons/11_DGE_count_normalization.md

 The raw count data is affected by various factors that need to be accounted for and "normalized".
 A few of these factors are listed below:

- - **normalization for library size:** necessary for comparison of expression of the same gene between samples.
-In the example below, sample 2 has a higher number of reads associated with it.
+ - **normalization for sequencing depth:** necessary for comparison of expression of the same gene between samples.
+In the example below, sample 2 has a higher total number of reads associated with it.

     <img src="../img/sequencing_depth.png" width="400">

- - **normalization for gene length:** necessary for comparison of expression of different genes of varying lengths within the same sample.
+ - **normalization for gene length:** necessary for comparison of expression of different genes of varying lengths within the same sample

     <img src="../img/length_of_gene.png" width="400">

  - **normalization for RNA composition:** recommended for comparison of expression between samples (particularly important when performing differential expression analyses)

 	 > "A few highly and differentially expressed genes may have strong influence on the total read count, causing the ratio of total read counts not to be a good estimate for the ratio of expected counts (for all genes)"[[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)]

 While normalization is essential for differential expression analyses, it is also necessary whenever you are exploring or comparing counts between or within samples, e.g. if you plot the counts for a figure.]